vaughany/moodle-block_searchthiscourse/readme.md

 This block has none at this time, aside the third-party plugins not yet added to the search.

-Should you find a bug, have an issue, feature request or new language pack, please [log an issue in the tracker](https://github.com/vaughany/moodle-block_searchthiscourse/issues) or fork the repo, fix the problem and submit a pull request.
+Should you find a bug, have an issue, feature request or new language pack, please [raise an issue on GitHub](https://github.com/vaughany/moodle-block_searchthiscourse/issues) (again, [this may help](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html)) or fork the repo, fix the problem and submit a pull request.

 ## To do